Prodaturu/Obsidian/3 - Main Notes/C++/Runtime Polymorphism in C++.md

 - “I only know that this is a **Shape**.”
 - “At runtime,
 	- the system looks at the **real object** (Rectangle, Circle, etc.)
-	- calls the correct override via `virtual`.”
+	- calls the correct override via `virtual`.

 # Internal References